chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/techlab.md

 #### Introduction

 Companion AI & You is an experimental project I've done during Tech Lab, a 3rd year self-exploration assignment that lasted for half a year.
-It aims to ask you, the reader, several questions regarding AI with the main question being:
+The goal is to ask you, the reader, various questions regarding AI with the main question being:

 > "Is it possible to have a relationship with an AI?".